simulationcraft/simc/READ_ME_FIRST.txt

 What is in the Install?

 Windows Platforms:
-(1) simucraft.exe => Command-line simulation executable
+(1) simc.exe => Command-line simulation executable
-(2) SIMUCRAFT.BAT => Wrapper around simucraft.exe that will execute script files when they are "dropped" on top of its icon.
+(2) SIMC.BAT => Wrapper around simc.exe that will execute script files when they are "dropped" on top of its icon.
 After completion, the output will be passed to notepad and a browser.
-(3) SCALE_FACTORS.BAT => Similar to SIMUCRAFT.BAT but will also generate scale factors, also
+(3) SCALE_FACTORS.BAT => Similar to SIMC.BAT but will also generate scale factors, also
 known as "stat weights", also known as "EP values".
 In addition, these scale factors will be used to generate http links to wowhead and lootrank for gear ranking.
-(4) simucraftqt.exe => Alpha-level graphic user-interface.
+(4) simcqt.exe => Alpha-level graphic user-interface.
 See #5.
-(5) Win32OpenSSL_Light-0_9_8k.exe => Installs OpenSSL which is required by the Qt GUI (6) Examples.simucraft => Reference documentation for the many parameters
+(5) Win32OpenSSL_Light-0_9_8k.exe => Installs OpenSSL which is required by the Qt GUI (6) Examples.simc => Reference documentation for the many parameters

 Posix Platforms: (Linux, OSX, etc)
-(1) simucraft => Command-line simulation executable
+(1) simc => Command-line simulation executable
-(2) simucraftqt.exe => Alpha-level graphic user-interface.
+(2) simcqt.exe => Alpha-level graphic user-interface.
-(3) Examples.simucraft => Reference documentation for the many parameters
+(3) Examples.simc => Reference documentation for the many parameters

 =============================================================================================

 How To Run?

 SimulationCraft is a parameter-driven command-line tool.
-What this means is that you cannot simply double-click the simucraft executable.
+What this means is that you cannot simply double-click the simc executable.
 Parameters are specified in a generic parm=value format.

-Consider typing the following at a command-line prompt: simucraft.exe armoy=us,Llane,Segv iterations=10000 calculate_scale_factors=1 html=Segv.html
+Consider typing the following at a command-line prompt: simc.exe armoy=us,Llane,Segv iterations=10000 calculate_scale_factors=1 html=Segv.html
 Here we invoke the executable and pass four parm=value pairs. armory => us,Llane,Segv iterations => 10000